 I directed Andrew Schofield’s Honors Thesis “Playgrounds for the Self: Video Game Narratives’ Effect on Moral Identity” (2017-2018).

 History major Sara Liu and I completed a 2016 survey of what students understand about writing in their majors, with the support of a Wheaton Research Partners grant.
 We will use these data to inform a proposal for an interdisciplinary minor in writing.

-I advised Honors Thesis writer Evelyn Fisher (’15) as she researched and composed “The Perks of Writing Fan Fiction: The FanFiction.Net Community and The Perks of Being a Wallflower”
+I directed Honors Thesis writer Evelyn Fisher (’15) as she researched and composed “The Perks of Writing Fan Fiction: The FanFiction.Net Community and The Perks of Being a Wallflower.”